Estimated reading time: 18 minutes

 The rule of the third is very common among photographers.
 It involves dividing the photograph into thirds.

 You accomplish this using the grid mode.
 Then, ensure the object of interest lies within the grid lines or at the point where these lines meet.
-This method produces some of the best-looking images.
+This method produces some best-looking images.

 5 Drone shots every Film Maker Should know: